 - Use the tongs to place a marble into a beaker.

 - Turn the burner on about ¾ of the way.

 - Leave the marble in the beaker for 5 minutes.

 - While you are waiting, make sure you have enough water in one beaker and ice in the other beaker.

-- After 5 minutes have passed, turn off the burner.
+- After 5 minutes, turn off the burner.

 - Use the tongs to place the marble briefly into the water and then into the beaker of ice.